rafmardev/project-brief-ai-assistant/app/README.md

 - Upload multiple documents and generate a concise summary.
 - Query previously uploaded documents in English.
 - Fast and lightweight API built on FastAPI.
-- Easily extensible for additional endpoints or NLP features.
+- Easily extensible for additional endpoints.

 ---